Gold Reserve wins $1.1 billion arbitration award in Portugal against Venezuela

-Feb 24 (Reuters) - Gold Reserve (GRZ.V), said on Monday the Lisbon Court of Appeal confirmed the Canadian miner's arbitration award against Venezuela, giving it green light to enforce about $1.1 billion in Portugal.
+Gold Reserve said on Monday the Lisbon Court of Appeal confirmed the Canadian miner’s arbitration award against Venezuela, giving it green light to enforce about $1.1 billion in Portugal.

 The company said the judgment supports its ongoing efforts to enforce its arbitration award in Portugal, where it said it had obtained attachment orders “against multiple bank accounts” holding more than $1.4 billion.